-The following information is provided through the Office for Diversity, Equity and Inclusion at Penn State College of Medicine.
+The following information is provided through the Office for Diversity, Equity and Belonging at Penn State College of Medicine.

 The teen years can be a challenging time for young people and their parents.
 This fact sheet provides information on how parents can promote positive health outcomes for their lesbian, gay or bisexual (LGB) teen.
 The information is based on a review of published studies1, which found that parents play an important role in shaping the health of their LGB teen.